Use our Quick Start tool to discover resources tailored to your goal

 Frequently asked questions

-You’ll never pay a fee to open your account or a commission to buy or sell Vanguard mutual funds or ETFs in your Vanguard account.
-There’s a $20 annual fee for each brokerage and mutual fund-only account, but you can easily avoid this fee.
+You won't pay a fee to open your account or a commission to buy or sell Vanguard mutual funds or ETFs online in your Vanguard account.
+There's a $25 annual account service fee for each brokerage and mutual fund-only account, but you may be able to avoid this fee.

 Most Vanguard mutual funds have a $3,000 minimum, but you can invest in any Vanguard Target Retirement Fund or Vanguard STAR® Fund with as little as $1,000.
 (Some funds have minimums greater than $3,000 to protect the funds from short-term trading activity.)